Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs

 In this work, we overcome the aforementioned theoretical limitations by establishing a systematic convergence theory for neural PDE solvers across both linear and nonlinear regimes.
 For linear PDEs, we extend the NTK framework to establish convergence guarantees for PINNs solving a broad class of linear operators, surpassing results limited to second-order cases.
-For nonlinear PDEs, we introduce a new approach using the \L{}ojasiewicz inequality~\cite{haraux2012some} to rigorously characterize optimization dynamics and guarantee convergence to critical points for important nonlinear cases.
+For nonlinear PDEs, we introduce a new approach using the \L{}ojasiewicz inequality~\citep{haraux2012some} to rigorously characterize optimization dynamics and guarantee convergence to critical points for important nonlinear cases.
 This provides the first convergence theory unifying PINNs and Deep Ritz methods in nonlinear settings.
-More precisely, we summarize the contributions of this paper as follows:
+More precisely, the main contributions of this paper are as follows:

-(i) we establish convergence to global minima for over-parameterized PINNs in solving most linear PDEs, significantly extending existing NTK-based results limited to second-order cases (\cref{thm:cong for lin});
+(i) We establish convergence to global minima for over-parameterized PINNs in solving a broad class of linear PDEs, thereby significantly extending existing NTK-based results that are limited to second-order cases (\cref{thm:cong for lin}).

-(ii) we provide a general convergence framework for PINN and Deep Ritz solvers under both gradient flow and implicit gradient descent dynamics, assuming coercivity of the loss function (\cref{proposition:convergence under coer});
+(ii) We provide a convergence framework for PINN and Deep Ritz solvers under both gradient flow and implicit gradient descent dynamics, assuming coercivity of the loss function (\cref{proposition:convergence under coer}).

-(iii) under the random feature model, we prove convergence to critical points for both PINN and Deep Ritz solvers when applied to many general PDEs, including all evolutionary equations and several fundamental classes of nonlinear PDEs (\cref{theorem:convergence under flat,theorem:convergence for PINN}).
-Furthermore, our analysis reveals an intrinsic regularization effect inherent in the random feature approximation itself.
+(iii) Under the random feature model, we prove convergence to critical points for both PINN and Deep Ritz solvers when applied to a wide range of PDEs, including all evolutionary equations and several fundamental classes of nonlinear PDEs (\cref{theorem:convergence under flat,theorem:convergence for PINN}).
+Moreover, our analysis reveals an intrinsic regularization effect induced by the random feature model.

-The remainder of this paper is organized as follows.
-In \cref{sec:related}, we review related works on machine learning-based PDE solvers and existing theoretical analyses. \cref{sec:pre} introduces the problem setting, and establishes general convergence results. \cref{sec:main results} presents our main convergence results for nonlinear PDEs under different cases.
-In \cref{sec:experiments}, we provide experimental results to substantiate the theoretical findings.
+This paper is organized as follows.
+In \cref{sec:related}, we review related works on machine learning-based PDE solvers and existing convergence analyses. \cref{sec:pre} introduces the problem setting, and establishes general convergence results. \cref{sec:main results} presents our main convergence results for solving nonlinear PDEs under different cases. \cref{sec:experiments} provides experimental evidence supporting our theoretical findings.
 Finally, \cref{sec:conclusion} concludes the paper and discusses potential directions for future research.
 Technical proofs and supplementary materials are included in the appendix.